jyoo980/jyoo980/README.md

-I'm currently a Master of Science student at UBC, studying how we can build tools that empower developers to build software systems that are easier to reason about and safer to deploy.
-Before that, I worked at [@hootsuite](https://hootsuite.com/) where I had way too much fun writing Scala and earning an actual living wage in Vancouver.
+I am currently working toward a Masters degree in Computer Science at [@ubc](https://www.ubc.ca).
+This summer, I'm working as a software developer intern with the Data Managment Organization at [@twitter](https://github.com/twitter), endeavouring to make data at Twitter usable, discoverable, and compliant.
+Before that, I was a software developer intern at [@hootsuite](https://www.hootsuite.com/).

 Writing code is an extremely creative endeavour for me, I feel that I'm able to express myself in ways that I would struggle to in other mediums.
 My current interests are
 * Software + programming language design 💻